 Now that you have finished all the negotiations with the potential suppliers, you start telling those you have decided to purchase from who will be part of your supply chain.
 Here is where you begin to integrate them as one of your stakeholders.

 Step six is when many people ignore or feel that the supplier should already understand your requirements.
-But the truth is that different companies will have additional requirements, so it is vital to state all of your needs clearly.
+But the truth is that different companies will have additional requirements, so it is vital to state your needs clearly.

 Step 7 – Give Benchmarks To The Supplier

-At Mondoro, we create, develop and manufacture home decor and home furnishing products.
+At Mondoro, we create, develop, and manufacture home decor and home furnishing products.

-If you are interested in finding out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – don’t hesitate to contact me, Anita.
+Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.

 Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.